anton-bregolas/Tunetable/README.md

 ## TO DO:

 - Animate transitions and buttons.
+- Add Tune Meter column option in place of ID.
 - Export custom Tunetable in plain list format on request.
 - Consider additional @media requests for mobile devices.